Going Carbon Neutral Through Electrification

 Complete Streets is a transportation policy that mandates streets to be designed, planned, maintained, and operated to enable safety, convenience, comfort, and accessibility to all travelers, regardless of the mode of transportation.
 Complete Streets promotes and encourages pedestrian and bike-friendly roadways.
 Establishing a complete streets policy demonstrates a community’s commitment to improving community livability by focusing on safety and mobility, sustainability, and economic development.
 Massachusetts Department of Transportation is taking action to encourage more Complete Street projects across the state.

 Many towns in Massachusetts have been recognized for their efforts in integrating Complete Street plans into their short-term agendas.
-Stoneham, MA was recognized as National Complete Street Champion by Smart Growth America.
+Smart Growth America recognized Stoneham, MA as National Complete Street Champion.
 Governor Charlie Baker & Lieutenant Governor Karyn Polito awarded the city of Cambridge $400,000 to fund a Complete Street program and help the city get started on achieving their sustainability goals.

 Step 3.
 Embrace Renewables